 Therefore, you experience a series of unpleasant and painful signs of heroin withdrawal.
 Because everyone’s different, it’s impossible to say what your withdrawal will look like.
 Almost everyone experiences flu-like symptoms on days one and two.
 You feel like you’re coming down with something.

 By the end of day two, these symptoms worsen.
 You now experience severe muscle cramps and gastrointestinal upset.
 Therapists deciding how to deal with heroin withdrawal symptoms may now propose IV treatment.
 This means that they’ll counteract the loss of fluids.

 However, there’s more to it.
-The medically assisted treatment program New Jersey locals can trust will also use pain medications.
+The medically assisted treatment program you locals can trust will also use pain medications.
 A good example is buprenorphine.
 This medication reduces the physical symptoms of withdrawal.
 It also minimizes cravings.

 Therefore, you feel strong enough to keep going even though you’re now entering day three, during which withdrawal symptoms intensify further.
 You’ll now deal with shivering, fluctuations of the heart rate, and headaches.
 Medication-assisted treatment helps with the worst of the discomfort.

 How to Ease Heroin Withdrawal Symptoms after Detox